 Click Here for the course descriptions for the Transfer Option.

-- Students can take both general education and criminal justice courses days or evening at the Bedford or Lowell campus.
+- Students can take both general education and criminal justice courses at the Bedford or Lowell campus.

 - Most courses are also available online.

 - Developmental course work may be required based upon college placement testing.

 - Students must maintain an overall grade average of 2.0 (C-) or better to be graduated from the program.

 - Students who choose to enroll in service-learning must arrange their own transportation to the service site.

 - The program requires that students demonstrate sufficient emotional maturity, academic ability and analytical skills to attain positions of responsibility in the community.

 - Applicants are expected to understand and respect the diversity of people and possess a willingness to work with all segments of society.